- How does acupuncture work?

 - Where in the body are the needles inserted?

 Over 1,000 energetic points were identified in the human body throughout the long history and development of acupuncture.
 The selection of acupuncture points for treatment depends on the individual diagnosis and can be on the head, face, ears, trunk, arms, legs, hands, feet, front, back, or sides of the body.

 - Are our needles brand new?

 We totally understand your concern about needle safety.
 At our clinic we use only brand new, individually sealed and packaged, sterile medical grade disposable needles.
-Each needle is used for one insertion only and never reused after the initial insertion.
+Each needle is used for one insertion only and we never reuse needle after the initial insertion.
 We strictly comply to federal and state health regulations for your safety and the safety of all our patients.
 Upon removal, all used needles are deposited in an industry standard sharp container and to be disposed by our professional biohazard waste disposal service.

 - Are the needles medicated?